Paying for a Cabrini Graduate Degree

 Cabrini University offers a 20% discount for full-time teachers in any of Pennsylvania’s Catholic schools.
 This discount is only available to students pursuing a Master of Education and/or teacher certifications.

-To be eligible for the discount, students must submit proof of their status as an active teacher by submitting the Religious Discount Form.
+To be eligible for the discount, students must submit proof of their status as an active teacher by submitting the Religious Discount Form. *(This discount does not apply to Doctoral programs).

 Graduate-Level Scholarships and Grants